vijithassar/lit/README.md

 # Overview #

-[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is the increasingly sensible idea that source code should be written and/or richly annotated for clarity, as popularized by Donald Knuth.
-This is a tiny text preprocessor based on [bash](https://www.gnu.org/software/bash/) and [awk](https://en.wikipedia.org/wiki/AWK) which allows you to write all your source code in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) with beautiful rich annotations (links! pictures! whatever!) and then quickly write the content of the Markdown code blocks into code-only files.
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is the increasingly sensible idea popularized by Donald Knuth that source code should be written and/or richly annotated for clarity to human readers instead of mercilessly optimized for computing efficiency.
+This script is a tiny text preprocessor based on [bash](https://www.gnu.org/software/bash/) and [awk](https://en.wikipedia.org/wiki/AWK) which allows you to write all your source code in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) with beautiful rich annotations (links! pictures! whatever!) and then quickly send the content of the Markdown code blocks into parallel code-only files.

 # "Installation" #